Australia Post: 2020 watch controversy

-The reward was reportedly to tip the four senior executives who secured a deal in 2018, which allowed the customers of Commonwealth Bank, NAB and Westpac to do their banking at the post office.
+The reward was reportedly to tip the four senior executives who secured a deal in 2018, which allowed the customers of Commonwealth Bank, National Australia Bank and Westpac to do their banking at the post office.

-During Senate Estimates hearing on 22 October 2020, Ms Holgate defended her decision, saying "We are a commercial organisation, it was a recommendation from our chair that these people get rewarded".
-Australia Post is owned by the Australian Government, but is commercialised through corporatisation, and does not receive funding from the government.
+During a senate estimates hearing on 22 October 2020, Holgate defended her decision, saying "We are a commercial organisation, it was a recommendation from our chair that these people get rewarded".
+(Australia Post is owned by the Australian Government, but is commercialised through corporatisation, and does not receive funding from the government.)